|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 15. Thus the new peak volume flow would be:

 times the present average Niagara River volume flow.
-Attaining this increase in peak river flow likely entails extensive dredging of the river bottom.
+Attaining this increase in peak river flow upstream of the generation tunnel intakes likely entails extensive dredging of the river bottom.

-2. The volumetric flow through the Niagara Tunnel is 500 M^3 / s.
+2. The volumetric flow through the new Niagara Tunnel is 500 M^3 / s.

 The inside diameter of the Niagara Tunnel is 12.7 m.